+where $S^{(n)}_\lambda$ and $I^{(n)}_\lambda$ defined as in the statement of the theorem.
+The conclusion of the theorem now follows immediately. \end{pf}

-Note that the idea of embedding a random walk into the path of a L\'evy process with two types of step distribution determined by the Wiener-Hopf factorisation has been used in a different, and more theoretical context, by Doney \cite{Don04}.
+Note that the idea of embedding a random walk into the path of a L\'evy process with two types of step distribution determined by the Wiener--Hopf factorization has been used in a different, and more theoretical context by Doney \cite{Don04}.